 It's important to note that songs move into the public domain based on the date they are published.
 Remakes don't count.
 So you won't be able to select a song by title.
 You'll need to watch the publish date carefully.
 For example, "Mary Had a Little Lamb" might be in the public domain.
 But if Adele were to record a version of this song, it would not be part of the public domain.
 If you go this route, you will need to do your homework.

-Music for business services
+Music for Business Services

-The final exemption involves a different type of connection.
+The final alternative involves a different type of connection.
 Companies like ours have negotiated contracts with major PROs, meaning we can offer you a comprehensive library of songs with just one easy-to-understand fee.
 You won't need to do research on the songs you can or can't use.
 You can just get started.
 Contact us today and we'll tell you more.

 Other Exemptions